-The new County glass drop-off recycling that started in late September 2012 has certainly helped increase the recycling rate in Los Alamos County.
-Initially, the new glass recycle program was anticipated to divert 100 plus tons of glass from the waste stream on an annual basis.
+The County glass drop-off recycle program started in late September 2012, and has certainly helped increase the recycle rate.
+Initially, the glass recycle program was estimated to divert 100 tons of glass from the waste stream on an annual basis.
+In 2012, the County recycled 54.81 tons of glass, by 2016, glass recycling increased to 194.38 tons.
 The glass is crushed and then given away for free for use by residents or non-residents in landscaping and other projects.
-The County will also use the crushed glass in a variety of different projects.
-In the first year, the County recycled 54.81 tons of glass, in 2013, there was a dramatic increase to 170.64 tons of glass recycling.
-In 2014, the County recycled 108.31 tons of glass.
+The County also uses the crushed glass in a variety of different projects including fill material for roads for street projects